Tim1119/Tim1119/README.md

 ![I am a Full Stack developer and Software Engineering intern](https://github.com/Tim1119/Tim1119/blob/main/meeeee-removebg-preview.png)
 # Ajani Timothy
  Hi there 👋, I'm Ajani Timothy am a Full Stack developer and Software Engineering intern.
 I create websites that help people / organizations address business challenge.
 My expertise lies within both front-end and backend web apps.
-The main languages and frameworks in my tech stack are *Python, C, MATLAB, Django, Next JS, JavaScript, React, and of course HTML/CSS.*
+The main languages and frameworks in my tech stack are *Python, C,C#, MATLAB, Django, Node.js,Next JS, JavaScript, React,Next.jd,solidity, and of course HTML/CSS.*
 I’m a lifelong learner (currently an intern with ALX Africa on software engineering.
 I'm also currently learning how to build apps with react native).
 I love to read, run, and volunteer.